five-over-four/gameoflife/README.md

 * A newly added GIF mode will allow you to easily save your animations as GIFs with ease! (this uses imageio)

+* Change the style of dots on the board by pressing Enter.

 ## Controls
     Space      -  Play/Pause
     Up/Down    -  Slow down/Speed up animation